Luca-Landri/Luca-Landri/README.md

 Developer, designer and video editor
 ------------------------------------

-Hi, i am a person who likes to program and i share his own stuff, i love edit video or create content
+Hi, i am a person who likes to program and i share his own stuff, i love edit video or create content, i also like game development and 3d modelling

 * 🌍  I'm based in Italy
 * ✉️  You can contact me at [3005lucalandriscina@gmail.com](mailto:3005lucalandriscina@gmail.com)